FanaroEngineering/youtube_kbd_nav/README.md

 If you're a Mac user, replace <kbd>Ctrl</kbd> by <kbd>&#8984;</kbd> &mdash; i.e. <kbd>command</kbd>.

+If, due to a mistake, the table below isn't working as expected, go to the [`lib/src/kbd.dart`][kbd_dart] file and examine the `switch` statement to truly get a hold of what's going on.

 | Shortcut                           | Action                                            |
 | ---------------------------------- | ------------------------------------------------- |
 | <kbd>z</kbd>                       | Cycle forwards on the thumbnails                  |